 This section has presented amalgam as a solution to reusing solutions from multiple cases in the context of search-based reuse.
 We have focused our explanation on reusing solutions from two cases, but the techniques generalize easily to reusing three or more solutions.
-The amalgam operation can be extended to amalgamate more than two terms in an straightforward way.
+The amalgam operation can be extended to amalgamate more than two terms in an easy way.

-Let us now consider a different scenario, where a CBR system initially finds a tentative solution ψ_a and, later, transforms this solution by adding elements from another solution ψ_b .
+A different scenario could be where a CBR system initially finds a tentative solution ψ_a and then, transforms this solution by adding elements from another solution ψ_b .
 For instance, let us consider the first cubicle of Fig. 1 as the initial solution, and let us imagine there are certain aspects of the second cubicle that we would like to add to the initial solution: the result is the "amalgam cubicle" in Fig. 1.
-If we iterate these amalgamation operations, as shown in Fig. 13, we have a search process over the solution space.
+If we iterate this process we have a search proces, as shown in Figure 13.
 Starting from ψ_a , the initial solution, we can amalgamate ψ_a with ψ_b (or with ψ_c) obtaining a new solution ψ_a^1 (resp. ψ_a^2).
-Next, we can iteratively produce new amalgams over ψ_a^1 and ψ_a^b , obtaining a search tree like that of Fig. 13.
+Next, we can iterate amalgamation over ψ_a^1 and ψ_a^b , obtaining a search tree as shown in Fig. 13.

 Thus, the amalgam operation provides a theoretical framework for combining case solutions, which can be used inside of case reuse strategies in different ways, only a few of which we have discussed here.
 Finally, recall that the only assumption required for working with amalgams is that the solution space of a CBR system can be expressed as a generalization space.
-Tasks such as configuration or planning naturally suit this framework; but even classification tasks may fit in our framework in a straightforward way.
+Tasks such as configuration or planning naturally suit this framework.
+And even classification tasks could trivially fit our framework.